Spring Framework Lifecycle Intelligence

 This is the most complex migration in the Spring ecosystem right now.
 Two major barriers: Java 17 requirement and the javax → jakarta namespace change.

-Much simpler.
-Update your Spring dependency version in pom.xml or build.gradle, run your test suite, fix any deprecation warnings.
-Most codebases complete this in a day.
+Much simpler than the 5.3 jump.
+Update your Spring dependency version in pom.xml or build.gradle, run your test suite, and fix deprecation warnings — Spring 7.0 removes APIs deprecated in 6.x, so clear those warnings on 6.2 first.
+Most codebases complete this in days.

 Check your full stack